jamal94sm/NIPS2026/Rebuttal.md

 >**3.
 RoI Extraction Pipeline**

 Quality control details will be provided in Appendix A.5.
-We use a custom-built annotation tool (Figure 5) where an operator (the author) marks five specific anatomical keypoints that unambiguously determine the palm RoI.
+We use a custom-built annotation tool (Figure 5) where an operator (the author) marks five specific anatomical key points that unambiguously determine the palm RoI.
 All annotations are performed by the first author, and the tool provides a live visual preview of the extracted square ROI, allowing immediate quality control.
-Low quality images (e.g., blurry and full palm occlusion) are discarded to guarantee the overall quality if the dataset.
+Low-quality images (e.g., blurry and full palm occlusion) are discarded to guarantee the overall quality if the dataset.
 To evaluate the annotation consistency of the only annotator (the author) over time, we repeated the annotation of 10 palm images for 10 iterations.
 The extracted RoIs demonstrated high spatial consistency over iterations.

-We manually performed RoI-extraction to provide reliable data for benchmarking, eliminating the effect of ROI extraction errors.
+We manually performed RoI extraction to provide reliable data for benchmarking, eliminating the effect of ROI extraction errors.
 We also enrich the X-Palm dataset with paired raw images and ground-truth extracted ROIs that can be used for development of the automatic ROI extraction pipelines.
 Notably, X-Palm dataset is the first dataset that provides paired raw palm images and ground-truth RoIs along with other useful metadata.

 >**4.
 Low Quality Images or Significant Domain Shifts?**